marulkan/puppet-module-production-status/README.md

 - *Default*: '/etc/prodstatus'

-type_extra
+cost_extra
 --------------
-An extra way of definnig what the type fact should be called.
+An extra way of definnig what the cost fact should be called.
-This is only for handeling a specific case where i have to be able to call this module something else then production_type.
+This is only for handeling a specific case where i have to be able to call this module something else then production_cost

 - *Default*: undef